Symphony No. 10 (Shostakovich): Composition

 The symphony has four movements and a duration of approximately 50-60 minutes:

 I. Moderato

 The first and longest movement is a slow movement in rough sonata form.
-As in his Fifth Symphony, Shostakovich quotes from one of his settings of Pushkin: in the first movement, from the second of his Op.
-91: Four Monologues on Verses by Pushkin for bass and piano (1952), entitled "What is in My Name?".
-This theme of personal identity is picked up again in the third and fourth movements.
+As in his Fifth Symphony, Shostakovich alludes to one of his settings of Pushkin: in the first movement, from the second of his Four Monologues on Verses by Pushkin, entitled "What Does My Name Mean to You?".

 II.
 Allegro

 The second movement is a short and loud scherzo with syncopated rhythms and semiquaver (sixteenth note) passages.
 The book Testimony said:

 I did depict Stalin in my next symphony, the Tenth.
 I wrote it right after Stalin's death and no one has yet guessed what the symphony is about.
 It's about Stalin and the Stalin years.
 The second part, the scherzo, is a musical portrait of Stalin, roughly speaking.
 Of course, there are many other things in it, but that's the basis.

 Shostakovich biographer Laurel Fay wrote, "I have found no corroboration that such a specific program was either intended or perceived at the time of composition and first performance."
 Musicologist Richard Taruskin called the proposition a "dubious revelation, which no one had previously suspected either in Russia or in the West".
 Elizabeth Wilson adds: "The Tenth Symphony is often read as the composer’s commentary on the recent Stalinist era.
 But as so often in Shostakovich’s art, the exposition of external events is counter-opposed to the private world of his innermost feelings."